 Webinar mode requires a separate paid license above and beyond what regular Zoom plans offer.
 It tends to allow higher numbers of attendees (100-10,000 depending on license1), and also allows better host control over who can use audio and video, even if participants do not cooperate.
 In addition, Webinar modes allow for the inclusion of a Q&A feature in which the audience can use and ask questions outside of the chatbox.

 The biggest downside of webinar mode is that attendees lose control over what videos to see and how they are placed.
-What is worse, the video placement apparently depends on the behavior of the Zoom host (not co-host), and has not been predictable in our experience.2 Webinar hosts should not count on videos being arranged in any particular order on the attendees’ screens.
-Furthermore, we have seen issues with only one video showing up when two needed to be shown, and conversely more than one video showing up when we wanted only one.
-As of yet, we have not found a way to reproduce the video placement from webinar to webinar.
+What is worse, the video placement depends on the behavior of the Zoom host (not co-host).
+Unless hosts are consciously aware of how their webinar settings and screen layout choices affect participants, there is a high risk for encountering major accessibility problems (more on this in Case Study 3).2 In all cases, webinar hosts should not count on videos being arranged in any particular order on the attendees’ screens.

 The Zoom webinar panelists also have a completely different view of video and slides from the attendees, and may have no idea what regular attendees are seeing.
 We will discuss detailed anticipation and mitigation strategies in the case studies below (especially Case Study 3).
 These can be summed up in one key principle: Webinar organizers must monitor a session in attendee view in parallel and be responsive to problems discovered in the attendee view.